sifive/freedom-u-sdk/README.md

 `make DISK=/dev/sdX format-boot-loader`

 where X is replaced with the device name of the SDcard.
 Alternatively, to download a pre-built Debian demo image, use the 'format-demo-image' target with the same syntax.
+You may need to use sudo if you do not have udev rules set.

 TODO: document Udev rules to allow this to run without root or sudo

+The hifive-unleashed-a00-YYYY-MM-DD.gpt image file can be written to the flash with `dd` or another similiar tool, or flashed to the SPI flash with `flashcp`.
+Running from flash is not (yet) well supported, please file issues and send patches to fix problems.

 The mode select switches should be set as follows:
 ```